-- Students need 40% for exam admission: - Semester mark and Exam mark contribute 50:50 towards Final mark; - Students with a final mark between 40 49 will be awarded a sup exam; - Sup results capped.
+- Students need 40% for exam admission; - Semester mark and Exam mark contribute 50:50 towards Final mark; - Students with a final mark between 40 49 will be awarded a sup exam; - Sup results capped.

-To provide the legislative framework regulating the relations between employers and employee in South Africa.
+To provide the legislative framework regulating the relations between employers and employees in South Africa.

-- demonstrate an understanding of the labour legislation by discussing the purpose and functions of the Acts listed below with particular emphasis on employee wellness and diversity management; - Labour Relation Act 66 of 1995: • - Basic Condition of Employment Act 75 of 1997; • - Skills Development Act 97 of 1998; - Employment Equity Act 55 of 1998; • - Occupational Health and Safety Act 85 of 1993; • - Unemployment Insurance Act 63 of 2001; and • - Compensational Injury and Disease Act 130 of 1993(COIDA). •
+- demonstrate an understanding of the labour legislation by discussing the purpose and functions of the Acts listed below with particular emphasis on employee wellness and diversity management; - Labour Relation Act 66 of 1995; - Basic Condition of Employment Act 75 of 1997; - Skills Development Act 97 of 1998; - Employment Equity Act 55 of 1998; - Occupational Health and Safety Act 85 of 1993; - Unemployment Insurance Act 63 of 2001; and - Compensational Injury and Disease Act 130 of 1993(COIDA).

-Employment Relations Collective Bargaining SEMESTER MODULE
+Employment Relations Collective Bargaining SEMESTER MODULE NQF LEVEL: 5 CALCUALTION CRITERIA SUBJECT TYPE: SH